GaetanoCausio/AssemblerOnMac/ASSEMBLER.md

-dec   %edi             # decrement value of register %edi by 1 push  %ebp             # push content of %ebp register into stack pop   %ebp             # pop content of %ebp register from stack call  _initParams      # call a subroutine at address of _initParams ret                    # return back to caller xchg %eax, %esi        # swap content of registers cmp  %edi,%eax         # compare contents of registers
+dec   %edi             # decrement value of register %edi by 1 push  %ebp             # push content of %ebp register into stack pop   %ebp             # pop content of %ebp register from stack call  _initParams      # call a function at address of _initParams ret                    # return back to caller xchg %eax, %esi        # swap content of registers cmp  %edi,%eax         # compare contents of registers